shubhamjangle10/shubhamjangle10/README.md

 - 🌱 I’m currently polishing my **skills** and learning **new technologies**

-- 🔭 Last major project worked on : **Digital Identity Verifier Using Blockchain**
+- 🔭 Last major project worked on : **Digital Identity Verifier System Using Blockchain**

 - 📫 How to reach me: **shubhamjangle1313@gmail.com**